jfynbo/PyLongslit/docs/extract_1d.rst

        :width: 600
        :align: center

-    The image on the top left is the detector image with wavelength colormapped to every pixel.
+    The image on the top left is the detector image with a wavelength colormapped to every pixel.
 The red lines are the identified lines used in production of the wavelentgh solution.
 Here we are looking for a smooth and continuous colormap.
-The dashed black lines are the lines that are plotted in the curve plots. `hcut` are the horizontal lines, and `vcut` are the vertical lines.
+The dashed black lines are the lines that are plotted in the curve plots (these are `the cuts`). `hcut` are the horizontal lines, and `vcut` are the vertical lines.
     For horizontal lines, we are looking for a smooth, somewhat constantly growing curve.
     For the vertical lines, some wavelength change is okay in vertical direction, as it can be caused by optical effects.
 However, these